Rick Peterson: Milwaukee Brewers

 On October 19, 2009, Peterson agreed to become the Milwaukee Brewers new pitching coach.
 However, when new manager Ron Roenicke's 2011 staff was announced on November 15, 2010, it was revealed that Peterson had been replaced by Rick Kranitz with a year remaining on his contract.

 Baltimore Orioles

 In January 2012, Peterson was hired as the Director of Pitching Development for the Baltimore Orioles, a position he held through the 2016 season.

 Business

-In January 2009, Peterson along with Jim Duquette and other business partners launched 3P Sports.
-3P Sports combined Peterson's coaching philosophies for conditioning, pitching drills and sports psychology with biomechanical analysis data using the work done by Dr. James Andrew's American Sports Medicine Institute ASMI as the benchmark.
-The 3P Program claims to help pitchers of all ages achieve peak pitching performance while remaining healthy.
-3P sells directly via its web site www.3PSports.com, or through a series of Channel Partners located throughout North America.
-Delivered over the web as a membership program with 24 × 7 availability, 3P pitchers get monthly updates designed for peak performance results.
+In 2014.
+Peterson wrote an award winning book Crunch Time, How to be Your Best When it Matters Most along with Judd Hoekstra.
+The book focuses on reframing pressure, performing your best and the mental game of champions and elite athletes.
+In 2016 he co-founded a consulting/coaching company where he does motivational speaking, elite business coaching and helps business leaders implement the attitudes and habits of champion athletes.
+Petersons program " The Mind of a Champion" has been a successful program implemented at many Fortune 500 companies and universities.